tablelandnetwork/go-tableland/README.md

 VALIDATOR_QUICKNODE_ARBITRUM_NOVA_MAINNET_API_KEY=<your arbitrum nova mainnet quicknode key>
 ```

 > Note: the `METRICS_HUB_API_KEY` variable is optional and can be left empty.
-It's a service (`cmd/metricshub`) that aggregates metrics like `git summary` pushes them to your own hosted setup, such as [GCP Cloud Run](https://cloud.google.com/run).
+It's a service (`cmd/metricshub`) that aggregates metrics like `git summary` and pushes them to centralized infrastructure ([GCP Cloud Run](https://cloud.google.com/run)) managed by the core team.
+If you'd like to have your validator push metrics to this hub, please reach out to the Tableland team, and we may make it available to you.
+However, this process will further be decentralized in the future and remove this dependency entirely.

-3. Tune the `docker/deployed/mainnet/api/config.json` :
+1. Tune the `docker/deployed/mainnet/api/config.json` :

     1. Change the `ExternalURIPrefix` configuration attribute into the DNS (or IP) where your validator will be serving external requests.
     2. In the `Chains` section, only leave the chains you’ll be running; remove any chain entries you do not wish to support.